javierbrea/eslint-plugin-boundaries/packages/website/docs/rules/no-unknown-files.md

 # no-unknown-files

-> Prevent creating files not recognized as any **[element](../setup/elements.md)** type.
+> Prevent creating files not recognized as any **[element](../setup/elements.md)**.

 ## Rule Details

 This rule validates local file paths.
-If a file is not recognized as part of any **[element](../setup/elements.md)** defined in settings, it will be reported as an error.
+If a file is not recognized as part of any **[element](../setup/elements.md)** defined in the **[element descriptors](../setup/elements.md)**, it will be reported as an error.

 :::info
-This rule ensures that all files in your project belong to a defined element type, maintaining a clean architectural structure.
+This rule ensures that all files in your project belong to a recognized element, maintaining a clean architectural structure.
 :::

 ## Options